 In addition, Dr. Kennedy frequently is called to court to testify in cases involving state police agencies, municipal police departments, and county sheriffs’ departments.
 His testimony generally involves explaining to jurors the appropriate standards of care for the use of deadly force, vehicle pursuits, emergency psychiatric evaluations, prisoner health care, prevention of prisoner suicide, positional asphyxia/excited delirium, and “suicide by cop.”
 Also, Dr. Kennedy evaluates numerous lawsuits concerning premises liability for negligent security in the private sector involving properties both in the U.S. and overseas.
 He specializes in crime foreseeability issues, appropriate standards of care in the security industry, and analyses of the behavioral aspects of proximate causation.
 Dr. Kennedy has had extensive experience studying liability issues pertinent to incidents at apartment complexes, bars and nightclubs, universities, hospitals, shopping malls, entertainment and sports venues, convenience stores, hotels and motels, quick-service restaurants, and a variety of other facilities.

 Although Dr. Kennedy taught forensic criminology for many years at the University of Detroit, he is currently teaching as an adjunct at Oakland University in Rochester, Michigan.
 He offers courses in profile and threat assessment and homeland security through the university’s criminal justice program.
-In addition, he continues to research and publish in many areas of forensic criminology, including a forthcoming textbook on the practice of forensic criminology.
+In addition, he continues to research and publish in many areas of forensic criminology, including a recent textbook on the practice of forensic criminology.

 - Apartment/Condominium Security